eflanili7881/NVIDIA372.70PatchedINFsForWinNT6.0/README.md

 This patch contains support for probably all GPU's from v391.35 as I took all driver ID's from this version and I injected into v372.70 and it's the last version for 32-bit architecture.
 But I only tested this patch with NVIDIA GeForce GTX 1050 Ti as it's only non-native GPU for Windows Vista on my hand.
 This patch doesn't enable GPU acceleration on DirectX applications, although you can play 4K videos on MPC-HC.
 And this patch can only be installed on Windows NT 6.0-based OS' (Windows Vista/Server 2008) as I removed every entries for other OS'.
 I tested 64-bit one but I didn't tested the 32-bit one.

 ## How to install this patch?
 So, here's how you install this patch.
+But before you install this driver, I strongly suggest you to update to SP2.
 - You need to install these updates (Not necassary but they're improving compatibility.):
   - .NET Framework 4.6.1 (Vanilla driver requires .NET Framework)
     - https://dotnet.microsoft.com/en-us/download/dotnet-framework/net461